RedCrewOS/open-qr-standard/open-qr-standard.md

 `https://<consumer base>/.discovery.json`

-where `<consumer base>` is a path that MUST be communicated to the Code Provider as the client identifier when calling any endpoint hosted by the Code Provider in the “Client-ID” http header.
+where `<consumer base>` is a path that MUST be communicated to the Code Provider as the client identifier when calling any endpoint hosted by the Code Provider in the “X-Client-ID” http header.

 This discovery file will contain details to be used for security, communicating supported capability and providing locations of profile specific endpoints.